 - Questions that have already been answered many times before and can easily be found by searching

-If we find you asking too many of these low effort questions, then we reserve the right to remove your piazza privileges.
+If we find you asking too many of these low-effort questions, then we reserve the right to remove your Piazza privileges.
 Hopefully these steps will lead you to the answer you’re looking for, or at the very least help you find the answer yourself.
-Asking on Piazza, regardless of our fast response time, should not be the first thing you do when you have a problem.
+Asking on Piazza should not be the first thing you do when you have a problem.
 You’re here to learn; we’re not going to give you the answer every time you ask.

 Google Is Your Friend